Home Insurance Quotes

 When disaster strikes, it doesn’t care if you rent or own your home.
 Renters face the same risks as homeowners.
 Your landlord or condo association may have insurance, but it only protects the building structure, not your personal items.

 Imagine losing all your furniture, clothes and other belongings in a fire or other disaster.
-Renters insurance is meant to rescue you at these times of disaster.
+Renters insurance, like homeowners insurance, is meant to rescue you at these times of disaster.
 Yet only 37 percents of renters have insurance, according to the Insurance Information Institute.

 You may be able to protect all your belongings for less than $200 a year.
 The average renters insurance premium is $187, according to the latest numbers from the National Association of Insurance Commissioners (NAIC).
 But that will also depend on where you live.
 According to the NAIC the most expensive state for renters insurance is Mississippi, where the average premium is $252.
 In North and South Dakota the average premium is $117.